stevenwdv/fathom-shadow/docs/training.rst

         the recognizer into a false-positive choice

     Options:
-      -a FILENAME                A file of validation samples from FathomFox's Vectorizer, used to graph validation loss so you can see when you start to overfit -s, --stop-early           Stop 1 iteration before validation loss begins to rise, to avoid overfitting.
-Before using this, make sure validation loss is monotonically
+      -a FILENAME                     A file of validation samples from FathomFox's Vectorizer, used to graph
+                                      validation loss so you can see when you start to overfit

+      -s, --stop-early                Stop 1 iteration before validation loss begins to rise, to avoid overfitting.
+Before using this, make sure validation loss is monotonically decreasing.

-                                 decreasing.
+      -l, --learning-rate FLOAT       The learning rate to start from  [default:
+                                      1.0]

-      -l, --learning-rate FLOAT  The learning rate to start from  [default: 1.0] -i, --iterations INTEGER   The number of training iterations to run through [default: 1000]
+      -i, --iterations INTEGER        The number of training iterations to run through  [default: 1000]

+      -p, --pos-weight FLOAT          The weighting factor given to all positive samples by the loss function.
+See: https://p ytorch.org/docs/stable/nn.html#bcewithlogits
+                                      loss

-      -c, --comment TEXT         Additional comment to append to the Tensorboard run name, for display in the web UI -v, --verbose              Show additional diagnostics that may help with ruleset debugging
+      -c, --comment TEXT              Additional comment to append to the Tensorboard run name, for display in the web UI

+      -q, --quiet                     Hide per-tag diagnostics that may help with ruleset debugging.

+      -t, --decision-threshold FLOAT  Threshold used to decide between positive and negative classification.
+This is a knob to tune the false positive rate (in exchange for the true positive rate).  [default: 0.5]

+      -y, --layer INTEGER             Add a hidden layer of the given size.
+You can specify more than one, and they will be connected in the given order.
+EXPERIMENTAL.

       --help                          Show this message and exit.

 The simplest possible trainer invocation is... ::